 Dr. Jerry Williams of Urgent Care 24/7 discusses an important topic, what do you do if you get a tooth knocked out.

 It is really important that you handle this properly.
 So listen up.
-If you're watching this video, you're possibly in the situation where your child, your loved one , or friend, or maybe yourself, you've had a tooth knocked out, first thing you need to do is find the tooth.
+If you're watching this video, you're possibly in the situation where your child, your loved one , or friend, or maybe yourself, you've had a tooth knocked out.
+The first thing you need to do is find the tooth.
 So get the tooth and carefully pick it up by the crown.
 The crown of the tooth is the part of the tooth that you see when you look in your mouth.
 Don't pick it up by the root, which is what's under the gum line.
 So you want to pick it up and you want to, you want to wash it clean, you can.

 Now, if it is an adult tooth, you need to be really careful putting an adult tooth back in a child's mouth because they can swallow it.
-But if it's an adult or an adolescent, and they've got a tooth that's knocked out, once you get it clean, you can either put the tooth back into the socket where it came out, or put it between your your cheek and your gum line and store the tooth there and immediately get to a dentist.
+But if it's an adult or an adolescent, and they've got a tooth that's knocked out, once you get it clean, you can either put the tooth back into the socket where it came out, or put it between your cheek and your gum line and store the tooth there and immediately get to a dentist.

-So if you can't get to milk, you can't get saliva in a cup, you can't put it between your cheek or in debt and the socket, you can go to a pharmacy and they may have these transport medium, but you don't want to wait it's really important that the tooth not dry out.
+So if you can't get to milk, you can't get saliva in a cup, you can't put it between your cheek or in debt and the socket, you can go to a pharmacy and they may have these transport mediums, but you don't want to wait it's really important that the tooth not dry out.
 So you're going to go to the dentist and get to the dentist or to the emergency room or your urgent care center as quickly as possible.
 Finding an emergency dentist in many cities can be a big challenge.
-But what you want to do is you want to make sure you take the tooth as clean as possible and put it back in the socket if you can, or stored in in your in your mouth.
-And what is the dentists gonna do?
+But what you want to do is you want to make sure you take the tooth as clean as possible and put it back in the socket if you can, or stored in your mouth.
+And what are the dentists gonna do?
 Well, the first thing that is going to do is that they're going to secure the tooth because the bone can actually grow back to the tooth.